ESCOMP/CTSM/doc/source/tech_note/Plant_Respiration/CLM50_Tech_Note_Plant_Respiration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Growth respiration is calculated as a factor of 0.11 times the total carbon in new growth on a given timestep, based on construction costs for a range of woody and non-woody tissues (Atkin et al. in prep).
+Growth respiration is calculated as a factor of 0.11 times the total carbon allocation to new growth (:math:`CF_{growth}`, after allocating carbon for N acquisition, Chapter :numref:`rst_FUN`.)on a given timestep, based on construction costs for a range of woody and non-woody tissues (Atkin et al. in prep).
 For new carbon and nitrogen allocation that enters storage pools for subsequent display, it is not clear what fraction of the associated growth